 Anyway, next year’s Canusa Games are in Hamilton, and B has already expressed interest about participating again.
 If you’re apprehensive about billeting, like I was…..take a deep breath and trust the process.
 And if you somehow end up sending your kid to my house, don’t worry, B will be more than OK.

-On our last visit to Hershey and Harrisburg, Pennsylvania, we had a nice time hanging out in the area.
+On our last visit to Hershey and Harrisburg, Pennsylvania, we had a nice time checking out a few of the things to do near Hershey PA.
 Afterwards, we realized that there was a lot more around the Sweetest Place On Earth which we didn’t get to experience.
-There were so many things to do near Hershey PA, in fact, that we just had to make the fifteen hour round trip drive (don’t worry, with bickering small kids, it felt like twenty hours.
+There were so many more things to do near Hershey PA, in fact, that we just had to make the fifteen hour round trip drive (don’t worry, with bickering small kids, it felt like twenty hours.
 Wait, what?) and go back again this summer!

 Now, before we can talk about things to do near Hershey, PA, I need to mention THE attraction to do in Hershey – Hersheypark.
 I won’t go too deep here (note: you can check out this piece, where I discuss it extensively), but in terms of family fun, you really can’t go wrong with a visit to this park.
 If you aren’t into amusement parks, though, you can still have a memorable time in the area.

-You could easily spend half a day at Lake Tobias Wildlife Park, without the kids being bored.
+You can easily spend half a day at Lake Tobias Wildlife Park, without the kids being bored.
 Concessions are available throughout the park, but you’re allowed to bring your own food, too.